 - Don’t know how to highlight your best features naturally?
 I highly recommend hiring a makeup artist, even for your pre-wedding sessions.
-The professionals know how to make you look your best, not just in person but on camera; makeup translates differently through the lens.
+The professionals know how to make you look your best, not just in person, but also on camera; makeup “translates” differently through the lens.
 This can also be an excuse to test drive a makeup artist for your wedding day.
 You can find just a few of my favorite artists over on my preferred vendors page.

 - Don’t try out new face cleansers or masks less than a week before your session.
 You’d hate to have a bad reaction and not have time for your skin to calm or clear.

 - The same applies to haircuts.
-If you need a trim before your session, plan it at least a week or before your session, depending how quickly your hair grows.
-That way you’ll have time to fix it if your haircut doesn’t turn out the way you were hoping.
+If you need a trim before your session, plan it at least a week or so before your session.
+That way you’ll have time to fix it if your cut doesn’t turn out the way you were hoping.
 The same goes for brow waxing!
-Another thing to leave to the professionals and not do less than a couple weeks before your session date, unless you are a seasoned pro.
+Another thing to leave to the professionals and to not do less than a couple weeks before your session date.

 - For the gentlemen, the tip above goes for you as well.
 I recommend getting a haircut before your session.
 If your hair grows quickly, then a day or two before your session have someone trim the back of your neck to crisp up your hairline.
 This will make your haircut look fresher without your whole hairstyle feeling too short.
 Ask your lady to give you a hand on that one.

 - Okay this one might seem a bit obvious, but brushing your teeth right before your session will help your smile look its best.
-Not only are you brightening up those pearly whites, but you’re increasing blood flow to your gums which makes your teeth appear even whiter.
 However, don’t overdo it; we don’t want you feeling sore or having your gums look inflamed.
 Standard brushing technique is perfect.
 Plus you’ll want that minty breath for all the snuggling with your love.